control-toolbox/OptimalControl.jl/docs/src/tutorial-iss.md

 using OptimalControl
 using Plots
-using DifferentialEquations # to get the Flow function using MINPACK               # NLE solver
+using DifferentialEquations # to get the Flow function using MINPACK               # NLE solver: we get the fsolve function
 ```

 Let us consider the following optimal control problem: